 The University Commitment to the SDGs is a short statement, for signing by the head of the university, that affirms the university’s intention to support and promote the SDGs through their research, education and operations, as well as report on activities in support of the goals.

-The Commitment was initiated by SDSN Australia/Pacific to as a tool to engage senior university leadership on the SDGs, start conversations within the university on how it can support them, and demonstrate to external stakeholders why universities are critical for addressing the SDGs.
+The Commitment was initiated by SDSN Australia, NZ & Pacific (AusNZPac) as a tool to engage senior university leadership on the SDGs, start conversations within the university on how it can support them, and demonstrate to external stakeholders why universities are critical for addressing the SDGs.

-The Commitment is open to any university.
+The Commitment is currently open to any university in the Australia, NZ and Pacific region.
 To become a signatory, the head of the university will need to sign the Commitment text.
-Universities that are interested in signing the Commitment are invited to contact SDSN Australia/Pacific (email@example.com) for further information.
+Universities that are interested in signing the Commitment are invited to contact SDSN AusNZPac (email@example.com) for further information.

 Announcements and website relating to the Commitment by signatories: